Intercultural bilingual education: Mexico

-Since the Mexican Revolution in the early 1900s strong nationalist movements have enveloped the country until the late 1980s and early 1990s when the indigenous communities of Mexico received more recognition and amendments to the constitution stated that these communities had the right to learn and maintain their language and culture through education.
-Large indigenous Communities in the Yucatán Peninsula and in the State of Chiapas were the first to begin implementing an IBE model during this time period.
+Since the Mexican Revolution in the early 1900s, strong nationalist movements have enveloped the country until the late 1980s and early 1990s when the indigenous communities of Mexico received more recognition; amendments to the constitution stated that these communities had the right to learn and maintain their language and culture through education.
+Large indigenous communities in the Yucatán Peninsula and in the state of Chiapas were the first to begin implementing an IBE model during this time period.

 The General Directorate for Education of the Indigenous (DGEI) in Mexico was created in 1973, scheduling the use of 56 officially recognized indigenous languages.
 The Federal Education Law of 1973 ascertained that instruction in Spanish must not take place at the cost of cultural and linguistic identity of indigenous Spanish-learners.
 Throughout the 1970s, there was a shift from merely bilingual educational programs to intercultural bilingual programs.
-Additionally the government pushed that all children needed to participate in interculturalism—not merely those who were part of an indigenous people group.
-In this case the demand for an IBE program came mostly from the government rather than large scale demand by indigenous persons.
-IBE programs focused on creating bi-literacy and bilingualism in indigenous languages and Spanish.
+Additionally the government pushed that all children, not just indigenous children, needed to participate in interculturalism.
+In this case, the demand for an IBE program came mostly from the government rather than large scale demand by indigenous persons.
+IBE programs focused on creating biliteracy and bilingualism in indigenous languages and Spanish.
 These programs extend beyond basic education and are now leading to the creation of bilingual/bicultural universities in Mexico.

 Peru

-The first education programs without the explicit goal of hispanisation were developed in the 1960s, among them a pilot program of the Universidad Nacional Mayor de San Marcos in a Quechua-speaking area in the Quinua District (Ayacucho Region, Peru).
-The university work encouraged the government of General Juan Velasco Alvarado to include bilingual education in its educational reform in 1972.
-Peru, under Velasco, Peru in 1975 was the first country of the Americas to declare an indigenous language, Quechua, as an official language.
-Quechua was introduced in schools as a foreign or second language in Lima, but prejudices meant that few ethnic European or mestizo students studied it.
+The first education programs without the explicit goal of Hispanisation were developed in the 1960s, among them a pilot program of the Universidad Nacional Mayor de San Marcos in a Quechua-speaking area in the Quinua District of the Ayacucho Region.
+The pilot encouraged the government of General Juan Velasco Alvarado to include bilingual education in its educational reform in 1972.
+In 1975, Peru was the first country of the Americas to declare an indigenous language, Quechua, as an official language.
+Quechua was introduced in schools as a second language in Lima, but prejudices meant that few ethnic European or mestizo students studied it.
 Little changed for the Quechua and Aymara speakers in the Andes, as Velasco was overthrown in 1975.

 Other relevant intercultural bilingual education projects were carried out in Alto-Napo with Amazonian Kichwa population, in Cuzco with Quechua students (1975-1980), and in Puno (1979-1990) with Aymara and Quechua students.
-As of the early 1990s various national NGOs, although with international financial support, assumed intercultural bilingual education as one of their main activities particularly in the Andean Southern region between Ayacucho and Puno.
+As of the early 1990s, various national NGOs, with international financial support, assumed intercultural bilingual education as one of their main activities particularly in the Andean Southern region between Ayacucho and Puno.

-As a result of and intervention of the Peruvian Ombudsman (Defesoría del Pueblo) that in 2010 published a specific report on the situation of the education of Indigenous populations, the Ministry of Education starting in 2011 reinforced the application of EIB in Peru and significantly increased the national budget, trained teachers, produced educational materials and implemented a national teachers' mentoring system to secure the adequate implementation of EIB in over 20.000 schools in the Amazonian Basin and the Andes.
+As a result of intervention by the Peruvian Ombudsman (Defensoría del Pueblo), which in 2010 published a report on the situation of the education of Indigenous populations, the Ministry of Education starting in 2011 reinforced the application of IBE in Peru and significantly increased the national budget, trained teachers, produced educational materials and implemented a national teachers' mentoring system to secure the adequate implementation of EIB in over 20.000 schools in the Amazonian Basin and the Andes.